 - Provide students with an opportunity to build strong social networks among fellow students

 What is the fee policy for MERP?MERP has a special no-risk fee policy that allows students who do not successfully complete the program to receive a refund of the full program fee.
 This policy applies to all MERP students who do not achieve passing grades, regardless of whether they complete the program or withdraw early.

-Where is MERP program held each year at?The MERP program is held in two locations.
-Miramar, Florida and Canadian College of Naturopathic Medicine in Toronto, Canada.
+Where is the MERP program held each year?The MERP program is held in two locations.
+Miramar, Florida, and Canadian College of Naturopathic Medicine in Toronto, Canada.